Jenselme/legadilo/README.md

 2. Run `docker compose -f local.yml up`
 3. The site should be accessible at http://localhost:8000

+You can also rely on the `devcontainer.json` file.
+It should be picked up automatically by VSCode.
+For Pycharm, please read [this](https://www.jetbrains.com/help/pycharm/connect-to-devcontainer.html).

 ## Basic Commands

 All commands must be run in the `django` container!